 What steps will be taken?
 Who is primarily responsible?
 When will each step be completed?
 How will we assess the effectiveness of the steps taken?
 Update maps and protocols based on completed construction projects.
-Administration Spring 2023 Observation by staff and Fire Department of evacuation drills Review new maps and protocols with staff and students.
-Administration Fall 2022, Spring 2023 and Fall 20223 Observation by staff and Fire Department of evacuation drills Update resources and plans for student release, especially to make it more efficient and reflective of high school students experience.
-Administration Spring 2023 Observation by staff and Fire Department of evacuation drills Train staff prior to drills on specific steps and responsibilities, especially for those with more complex duties, including offering first aid and CPR/AED training.
-Administration Fall 2023 Number of staff who complete relevant training in CPR/AED first aid.
+Assistant Principal Ongoing Observation by staff and Fire Department of evacuation drills Review new maps and protocols with staff and students.
+Assistant Principal Fall 2024 Observation by staff and Fire Department of evacuation drills Update resources and plans for student release, especially to make it more efficient and reflective of high school students' experience.
+Assistant Principal Ongoing Observation by staff and Fire Department of evacuation drills Train staff prior to drills on specific steps and responsibilities, especially for those with more complex duties, including offering first aid, CPR/AED training, Narcan administration, and use of evacuation chairs as necessary.
+Find opportunities to conduct training during the school day.
+Assistant Principal Fall 2024 Number of staff who complete relevant training in CPR/AED, first aid and NARCAN administration